-Only people testing positive for Covid-19, who been asked to isolate by NHS Test and Protect, who also meet the other eligibility criteria will be permitted to apply for an isolation Grant.
+Only people testing positive for Covid-19, who booked their test on or before 5 January 2023, who been asked to isolate by NHS Test and Protect and who also meet the other eligibility criteria will be permitted to apply for an isolation Grant.

-- Yes, if the child is under 16 years and has a positive PCR test
+- the child is under 16 years and has a positive PCR test

-- Yes, if the person you care for has a positive PCR test
+- the person you care for has a positive PCR test

-- And they meet the other eligibility criteria
+- And you meet the other eligibility criteria

 The self isolation support grant can only be considered if we have all the evidence required including: